All 89 Athens Sightseeing

 The Museum of Telecommunications, unique of its kind in Greece, opened its doors in 1990.
 It hosts an impressive collection of telecommunications material from the antiquity till today.

 The Museum of the City of Athens houses the personal collection of the art collector Lambros Eutaxias.
-It includes sculptors, paintings, drawings, photographs of Athens and even furniture of the 19th century Athenian aristocracy.
+It includes sculptors, paintings, drawings, photographs of Athens and even furniture of the 19th-century Athenian aristocracy.

-The National Gallery of Athens is located right next to Hilton Hotel, in a walking distance from Syntagma.
+The National Gallery of Athens is located right next to the Hilton Hotel, in a walking distance from Syntagma.
 It hosts permanent and periodical exhibitions.

 The National Observatory of Athens was founded in 1842 with the contribution of the national benefactor Georgios Sinas.
 Its architecture was designed by the famous Danish architect Theophil Hansen.

 The Nautical Museum is located in Marina Zeas, Piraeus.
 It hosts interesting pieces that depict the rich nautical history of Greece.
 Outside the museum, there is a copy of the historical submarine Papanikolis.

 This amazing museum houses some 60,000 coins, from the ancient Greek world until modern times as well as weights, lead stamps, medals, and precious stones.
 There are also ten thousand volumes devoted to the special field of numismatics, to its history, the seals and to archaeology.